Introduction: How Does Liposuction work?

 The importance of removing all of the excess fat

-The importance of removing all of the excess fat is two fold.
+The importance of removing all of the excess fat is twofold.
 First, removing all of your problem spots will result in the best aesthetic outcome.
 The human body can be compared to a glorified statue.
 If you are going to sculpt the body with liposuction, you might as well create a masterpiece.
-Properly sculpted human bodies should look great when naked or in a two piece bikini and when viewed from all angles.
+Properly sculpted human bodies should look great when naked or in a two-piece bikini and when viewed from all angles.
 The second more important consideration is that when you remove all of the excess fat, you are protecting the patient from future contour irregularities.
-When you loose or gain fat, it will be removed or added to areas where you have the highest density of fat cells.
-As such, by reducing problem areas with liposuction, you are in essence eliminating any high density fat areas.
-As a result if you do gain weight following liposuction, it will be added uniformly throughout your body.
-Uniform addition of fat volume rather than localized increase in growth will result in unnoticeable weight gain!
+When you lose or gain fat, it will be removed or added to areas where you have the highest density of fat cells.
+As such, by reducing problem areas with liposuction, you are in essence eliminating any high-density fat areas.
+As a result, if you do gain weight following liposuction, it will be added uniformly throughout your body.
+Uniform addition of fat volume rather than a localized increase in growth will result in unnoticeable weight gain!

 How does liposuction work following surgery?

 Following your liposuction surgery, you will be temporarily placed in customized compression garments.
 These garments have several functions.
-First, the compression prevents your from unnecessary swelling.
+First, the compression prevents you from unnecessary swelling.
 Excess swelling in the postoperative period can result not only in increased pain but potential compromise of your skin.
 Second, customized compression will allow your fat cells to settle evenly.
-Despite attempts to remove all of the fat, naturally a small amount of fat cells will remain behind.
+Despite attempts to remove all of the fat, naturally, a small number of fat cells will remain behind.
 As these residual fat cells begin to settle, it is critical to make sure they settle evenly or you will risk a contour irregularity.
-More importantly, customized garments prevent you from creating a band deformity for example from wearing of pants that has a tight waist band.
-A tight waist band can literally push fat cells out of an area that results in a band like deformity.
-Patients are universally counselled to wear loose fitting clothes for the first two weeks following surgery.
+More importantly, customized garments prevent you from creating a band deformity for example from wearing pants that has a tight waist band.
+A tight waistband can literally push fat cells out of an area that resulting in a band-like deformity.
+Patients are universally counseled to wear loose-fitting clothes for the first two weeks following surgery.
 Finally, compression garments prevent any unnecessary bruising.
-Minimizing bruising means showing off your body sooner than later!
+Minimizing bruising means showing off your body sooner rather than later!